 Guardians have no legal standing in connection with the winding up of your affairs.
 However, if you have parental responsibility for a child, an appointment of a guardian in your Will legally passes that parental responsibility to your named guardian or guardians jointly.
 No registration nor documentation is required, but the guardian may need copies of your Will to prove the appointment.

 We repeat that a guardian has no status with regard to any trust arising under your Will.
-He is responsible only for the parental care of your children.
+They are responsible only for the parental care of your children.
 If you want a guardian to join other trustees or to act in their place, you must say so in your Will.

 However, if you express this request in a letter of intent, it is likely that the original trustees will comply and will stand down in favour of the guardians, who become the new trustees.